-Code Digital Student Experience Code Teacher Resources U38 Finding Missing Side Lengths in Perimeter Problems ISIP Measurement and Data Analysis - Measuring Perimeter of Polygons
+Code Digital Student Experience Code Teacher Resources

+U38 Finding Missing Side Lengths

+ISIP Measuring Perimeter of Polygons

 Reason with shapes and their attributes

 Understand that shapes in different categories (e.g., rhombuses, rectangles, and others) may share attributes (e.g., having four sides), and that the shared attributes can define a larger category (e.g., quadrilaterals).
 Recognize rhombuses, rectangles, and squares as examples of quadrilaterals, and draw examples of quadrilaterals that do not belong to any of these subcategories.